 Ask yourself the following questions as you visit websites with cancer information:

 Who is responsible for the website's content?
-Reliable websites tell you who edits and approves the content (such as an editorial board of experts) and how to contact the organization that operates the website.
-For example, the About Us section on Cancer.Net provides a list of Cancer.Net Editorial Board members—including more than 150 medical, surgical, radiation, and pediatric oncologists; physician assistants; oncology nurses; social workers; and patient advocates—and the seal of approval from the Health On the Net (HON) Foundation , an organization that has established a code of conduct for health and medical websites.
-The Contact Us link provides visitors with an address, phone number, and e-mail address to reach the Cancer.Net editorial staff.
+Reliable websites tell you who edits and approves the content.
+They also tell you how to contact the organization that operates the website.
+For example, the About Us section on Cancer.Net provides a list of Cancer.Net Editorial Board members.
+It also includes the seal of approval from the Health on the Net (HON) Foundation , an organization that created a set of guidelines for health and medical websites.
+The Cancer.Net Contact Us link provides phone numbers and email addresses for people to use.

 What does your doctor say?
 Discuss the information you find on the Internet with your doctor or another member of your health care team.
-Your doctor can help you evaluate the information and determine whether it applies to you.
+Your doctor can help you evaluate the information and understand whether it applies to you.

-- Ask your doctor to suggest reliable websites.
+Ask your doctor to suggest websites.

-- Trust your judgment if something you read does not seem right or seems too good to be true.
+Trust your judgment if something you read does not seem right or seems too good to be true.